10 Fascinating Historical Sites in Niue

 7. Anaana Burial Cave

-Located on the west coast beside Anaana Point, the Anaana Burial Cave is an example of caves that early settlers used to use.
+Located on the west coast beside Anaana Point, the Anaana Burial Cave is an example of the caves that early settlers used to bury their deceased.
 While some caves were used as protection, separate caves like the Anaana Burial Cave were used to lay the dead to rest until only the bones remained.
 The burial cave has a sign just off the side of the road explaining its significance.
 There is a short track to the cave where you can see bone remains on the floor of the cave.
 Needless to say, disturbing the bones is strictly forbidden.

 Location: Just south of Anaana Point between Tamakautoga and Alofi on the west coast.